About The Deeside Naturalists' Society

 Current

-The Reserve has an abundance of wildlife and during a recent survey seventeen different species of butterflies were identified.
 Over the years annual fschiderecording reports have shown a wide range of birds continuously visit the estuary and the surrounding salt marshes.

 westhide